Hybrid thermalization in the large $N$ limit: Semi-holography

 We note that the full energy-momentum tensor is explicitly a local algebraic functional of the subsystem energy-momentum tensors.
 We can readily check that the full energy-momentum tensor $ T^\mu_\nu$ is conserved in the physical background $ g^{(B)}_\mn$ provided that the coupling equations~\eqref{Eq:metriccoup} and the sub-sector Ward identities~\eqref{Eq:WI} are satisfied, i.e.,~\eqref{Eq:metriccoup} and~\eqref{Eq:WI} imply that

-As the full action is not invariant under individual diffeomorphisms of the subsystems but only under their diagonal combination, we can expect that the Ward identities of the individual subsystems should imply the Ward identity for the full system.
+As the full action is not invariant under individual diffeomorphisms of the subsystems but only under their diagonal combination, the Ward identities of the individual subsystems imply the Ward identity for the full system.

 The above formalism simplifies in the large $N$ limit where expectation values of multi-trace gauge-invariant operators factorize.
 In this case, the coupling equations~\eqref{Eq:metriccoup} give well-defined non-fluctuating effective metrics of the subsystems in terms of the expectation values of the energy-momentum tensors of the subsectors in any state.